PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_10 }}){: .img-responsive }

 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 10.
 The GSEA Pre-ranked.</strong> Shown is the 'Run Gsea on a Pre-ranked gene list' tab.
+The Basic field labelled 'Save results in this folder'  will be the location of your GSEA results.
 </div>

 <hr/>